albertattard/spring-boot-camp/docs/03-actuator/05-metrics.md

 Our application will receive traffic, use CPU and memory, connect to a database and carry out other tasks.
 We can measure these tasks to gain insight on how our application behaves.
 This can help us identify slow areas in our code and prioritise work where it is needed the most.

+Metrics goes beyond measuring the performance of the code itself.
+We can use metrics to measure data volumes.
+For example, our application contains the offices that ThoughtWorks has.
+The number of offices can be a metric.
+Businesspeople may not appreciate the impact of CPU and memory consumption and such values may not mean much to them.
+They may be more interested into business related numbers, such as number of hits on a particular endpoint.

-There are many tools from different vendors that can help us with this, such as Prometheus and DataDog.
+There are many tools from different vendors that can help us with capturing metrics and help us navigate through these, such as Prometheus and DataDog.
+Different vendors provide different functionality, such as visual dashboards and error notifications.

 ## Which tool/vendor should we use?

+{% include custom/note.html details="Spring Boot Actuator tones down the importance of this question as it makes our application vendor independent.
+This allows us to switch from one vendor to another seamlessly." %}

 I like to use [Google trends](https://trends.google.com/trends/explore?q=Prometheus,Datadog,StatsD,New%20Relic,JMX) to get a feel about the popularity of the different technologies, as shown next.